svensalyard/Quik-Editor/README.md

 ### Description

 A quik text editor as a pwa.
+You can use it in browser or as a web app.

 ## Table of Contents